cirruslabs/vetu/README.md

 Here are just some of the cool features that Vetu inherited from Tart:

 * Ability to easily distribute VM images by integrating with OCI-compatible container registries.
 Push and pull virtual machines like they are containers.
+Cirrus Labs publishes some VM images [here](https://github.com/orgs/cirruslabs/packages?repo_name=linux-image-templates "Cirrus Labs Linux image templates").
 * Effortless SSH'ing into VMs (see [Usage](#usage) for an example)
 * [Cirrus CLI](https://github.com/cirruslabs/cirrus-cli) integration